ustaxcourt/ef-cms/SETUP.md

 10. Set up the Sonar organization properties in Jenkins.
 This is done in `Jenkins` ⟶ `Manage Jenkins` ⟶ `Configure System` ⟶ `Global properties`, and then by checking off `Environment variables` to reveal the interface to add new variables.
 Add the following name/value pairs:

     - `SONAR_ORG` / your sonar organization’s name
     - `EFCMS_DOMAIN` / your subdomain, e.g. `ef-cms.example.gov`
     - `UI_SONAR_KEY` / your Sonar UI project key, e.g. `ef-cms-ui`
     - `API_SONAR_KEY` / your Sonar API project key, e.g. `ef-cms-api`
     - `SHARED_SONAR_KEY` / your Sonar API project key, e.g. `ef-cms-shared`
     - `COGNITO_SUFFIX` / your suffix to use for the Cognito URL, e.g. `flexion-efcms`

 11. At the CLI, set up the jobs via the `setup-jobs.sh` script, which is in `management/bin/`.
-(This must be run from within `management/management/`, like such: `../bin/setup-jobs.sh`.)
 This script takes three arguments, with a complete command like: `../bin/setup-jobs.sh https://github.com/flexion/ef-cms.git flexion ef-cms`.
 Those arguments are, in this order:
     - Your Git repository’s URL, e.g. `https://github.com/examplecourt/ef-cms.git`.
     - Your organization’s name in GitHub, e.g. `examplecourt`.
     - The project repository’s name in GitHub, e.g. `ef-cms`.

 12. Increase the number of Jenkins executors to five.
 Choose `Jenkins` ⟶ `Build Executor Status` ⟶ `Master` ⟶ `Configure`, and change `# of executors` from `2` to `5`.
 13. Restart Jenkins.
 This can be done by choosing `Jenkins` (i.e., going to the home page), and appending `safeRestart` to the URL, e.g. `https://jenkins-ef-cms-ops.ef-cms.example.gov/jenkins/safeRestart`.